jdauphant/awesome-playframework/README.md

 ## Resources for old Play version (before 2.6)
 - [AnormCypher](https://github.com/AnormCypher/AnormCypher) - Play 2.5 - Neo4j client library for the HTTP Cypher transactional endpoints.
+- [Deadbolt 2](https://github.com/schaloner/deadbolt-2) - Play 2.5 - Deadbolt is a powerful authorisation mechanism for defining access rights to certain controller methods or parts of a view.
 - [Full Stack Scaka Starter](https://github.com/Algomancer/Full-Stack-Scala-Starter) - Play 2.5 - This is a simple example application showing how you can integrate a Play project with a Scala.js, Binding.scala project.
 - [MongoDB Salat plugin](https://github.com/cloudinsights/play-salat) - Play 2.4 - Salat is a ORM for MongoDBs scala driver called Casbah.
 - [Play Autosource](https://github.com/mandubian/play-autosource) - Play 2.3 - An automatic full REST + Typesafe CRUD abstract Datasource for bootstrapping a Play Framework App